 One would think that when it comes to reproduction, males and females would share a common goal -- passing the genetic heritage of the species on to the next generation.
 Yet hidden within the mating game is a primal conflict whose goal is to enhance the survival of one set of genes over the other.
+Sexual conflict, observable from molecular to behavioral levels in a wide range of species -- including humans -- occurs when characteristics aiding the reproductive success of one sex reduce the fitness of the other.

 In an article in today's issue of Nature, Dr. Sergey Gavrilets (ecology and evolutionary biology/mathematics) of the University of Tennessee at Knoxville develops a mathematical model to explain growing evidence for the extremely rapid evolution of fertilization-related traits among species ranging from insects to marine invertebrates.